 The fascinating history of Rocky Springs Park reaches back to 1855, when Michael Trissler purchased land containing a natural spring along the Conestoga River.
 He named it Rocky Springs.
 By 1860, with its two-and-a-half story brick mansion, it was functioning as an inn and picnicking ground.
 In 1899, major changes began, when the property was sold to Thomas Rees of Pittsburgh.
 Herman Griffiths also came to live in the mansion as the manager.
-Under Griffiths guidance, Rocky Springs grew into what would become Lancaster’s landmark amusement and entertainment park.
+Under Griffiths guidance, Rocky Springs grew into what would become a Lancaster landmark – Rocky Springs Amusement Park.

-In the Mid 1920′s, young Joseph Figari moved to Lancaster and began selling concessions at Rocky Springs Park.
+In the Mid 1920s, young Joseph Figari moved to Lancaster and began selling concessions at Rocky Springs Park.
 By 1935, he had purchased the park, retaining ownership until its closing in 1966.
-During those years, Rock Springs Park continued to expand.
+During those years, Rocky Springs Park continued to expand.
 While it is not yet known through research exactly when each attraction appeared, the park came to include ball fields, bowling lanes, a rollerskating rink, a public pool, and more.
-For over one-hundred years, Rocky Springs Park was an important hub of social activity in Lancaster County.
+For more than one hundred years, Rocky Springs Park was an important hub of social activity in Lancaster County.

 Continue your tour—